Ukraine

 The registration consists of five numerals above two letters, lower corners are always cut away.

-The two letters denote the district where BO stands for Volyn.
+The two letters denote the district where MH stands for Chernihiv.

 Only letters common to Cyrillic and western alphabets are used.